 The next step in the process will be reviewing your flowchart with an attorney.
 The conversation will take place over the phone and will provide a time for any follow up questions to be answered.
 You will need to confirm any outstanding decisions on your flowchart.

 After any outstanding revisions are made to the flowchart, you will need to provide approval of the flowchart via email.
 Once the flowchart is approved, the estate plan can be drafted.

 The final step will be a delivery meeting with your attorney.
 You will review your documents, making note of any provisions specific to your plan.
 You will sign the documents in the presence of two witnesses and a notary public.
-Clients are encouraged to continue an ongoing relationship via the firm’s Legal Checkup or Life & Legacy Review programs.
+Clients are encouraged to continue an ongoing relationship via the firm’s Legal Checkup or Annual Maintenance programs.
 Your estate should be updated as needs or laws change.